gwizit/moodle-tool_redirectplus/README.md

 # Redirect Plus #

-A Moodle admin tool plugin that automatically tracks and logs all 404 (Page Not Found) errors occurring on your Moodle site.
+A powerful Moodle admin tool plugin for managing custom redirects and 404 error handling.

 ## Description ##

+Redirect Plus is a comprehensive solution that gives you complete control over your Moodle site's redirects and 404 error handling.
+Create custom redirects with optional conditional logic based on user login status or language preference.
+The plugin also records 404 errors and allows you to customize how they are handled - either display a custom message or redirect users to a specific page.

+### Key Capabilities:

+**Custom Redirects:**
+- Create redirects for any URL (existing pages or 404 errors)
+- Add conditional logic based on user login status (logged in vs. logged out)
+- Configure language-based redirects for multilingual sites
+- Redirect existing pages like homepage, /faq/, or any other page
+- Enable/disable individual redirects without deleting them

+**404 Error Management:**
-Redirect Plus helps you identify broken links, missing pages, and navigation issues by recording every 404 error that occurs on your Moodle site.
-The plugin captures comprehensive information about each error including:
+The plugin captures comprehensive information about each 404 error including:

 - The URL that generated the 404 error
 - The referrer (where the user came from)